budzillajapan-del/FreeRiichiMahjong/privacy.md

 ### Local game state

-Your in-progress game and points are stored locally on your Mac, inside the app's sandbox container.
+Your in-progress game and points are stored locally, inside the app's sandbox container.
 They are never transmitted off your device.

 ### Local network (LAN) multiplayer

-If you use the **Local Network** feature, MahjongmacOS announces itself on your local Wi-Fi via Bonjour (`_mahjong-trainer._tcp`) so other people running the app on the same network can find your game.
-Game data is exchanged directly between Macs on your network — no servers are involved, and nothing is sent to us or to Apple.
+If you use the **Local Network** feature, Free Riichi Mahjong announces itself on your local Wi-Fi via Bonjour (`_mahjong-trainer._tcp`) so other people running the app on the same network can find your game.
+Game data is exchanged directly between systems on your network — no servers are involved, and nothing is sent to us or to Apple.

-macOS will prompt you for permission the first time the app uses local network discovery.
+Your system will prompt you for permission the first time the app uses local network discovery.
 You can decline; LAN play will be unavailable, but every other feature still works.

 ## 4. Children's privacy

-MahjongmacOS is rated **4+** and is appropriate for users of all ages.
+Free Riichi Mahjong is rated **4+** and is appropriate for users of all ages.
 We do not knowingly collect any data from anyone, including children under 13.
 If you are a parent or guardian and have questions, please contact us at the email below.